 Specialty Divisions Rostering

 As is the case with the Mixed and Women’s division races, every dragon boat must have a caller and tiller.
 All callers and tillers must be at least 14 years of age, but need not meet other age or sex requirements of these divisions.
+Mixed teams must have a minimum of 10 women but not more than 12.
+Grand masters paddlers must me at least 55 years of age.

 Lane Assignments & Bracketing